KagurazakaAsahi/cdn/README.md

 # cdn
-This is a cdn repository for my web!
+This is a cdn repository for my blog!